Kcal and Macro Calculator.

 But how do you calculate your own kcal and macro needs?

-The following step-by-step guide walks you through the process we use to build a dietary framework.
+The following macro calculator and step-by-step guide walks you through the process we use to build a dietary framework.

 Step 1 - Calculate your BMR

 The first step is working out your BMR by using the Katch-Mcardle formula:

 BMR = 370 + (21.6 x Lean Body Mass(kg))

 Lean Body Mass = (Weight(kg) x (100-(Body Fat %)))/100

 To help calculate your body fat percentage use the US Navy calculator:

 At Box Nutrition, we offer metabolic testing, the gold standard for calculating your BMR (metabolism).

 Step 3 - Estimate energy expenditure through exercise